-Project sponsors shall provide information for ALUC review.
+Project sponsors must provide information for ALUC review.
 Items (a) through (f) below are summarized in Table 2-2.
-Additional information may be requested as needed during ALUC evaluation of the proposed project.

-- a.
-Indication, in writing, that the proposed local action is referred to the ALUC for mandatory review and comment. - b.
-Site maps to indicate the location of the proposed local action. - c.
-Any development or development application has been proposed to the referring jurisdiction or is known by the referring jurisdiction to be in preparation in conjunction with the local action, and the identities of the applicant or applicants.
+- a) Indication, in writing, that the proposed local action is referred to the ALUC for mandatory review and comment. - b) Site maps to indicate the location of the proposed local action. - c) The identities of all property owners within the land area encompassed by the proposed local action, and, if any development or development application has been proposed to the referring jurisdiction or is known by the referring jurisdiction to be in preparation in conjunction with the local action, the identities of the applicant or applicants and of the representative(s) thereof.